TheBatV2/Hello-World/README.md

 This Is a Basic Hello World where I wanted to get some practice in on changing the coloring of letters dynamically.

-I created this to work out some bugs in color changing html.
+I created this to work out some bugs in color changing in html.

 Below is a link to the Walkthrough: